SierraSystems/FAMS3-POC/README.md

 ### SearchAPI

-_This is the API that will be called by dynamics to search for person sought_
+_This is the API that will be called by the Scheduler Plugin to search for person sought_

 ### SearchAPI.Test

 _This is the test project for the Search API project_

+### JobManager

+_This is the  Scheduler Plugin_

+### JobManager.Test

+_This is the test project for the  Scheduler Plugin_